endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <sub>Image source: https://www.uiltjecraftbeer.com/wp-content/uploads/2015/08/bosuil.jpg </sub>

-Dutch point: you even get good beer in the department store!
-HEMA [http://www.hema.nl/]; he first time I was introduced to this brewery was actually in Hema.
+> Dutch commentary: You even get good beer in the department store!
+The first time I was introduced to this brewery was actually in <a href="http://www.hema.nl/" target="_blank">HEMA</a>.
 The idea of finding good beer in a department store is pretty alien to someone from the United States.
 But this is just one of the rough cultural differences I need to to get used to if I'm going to make it here and be happy.

 It's been raining again most of the week, most of the month, most of the summer.
 Despite the long days much of it has been overcast and gray.
 It appears that my selection of beers fits right in to the weather theme of the summer, dark & stormy.
 So how about another stout, this one from <a href="https://www.uiltjecraftbeer.com/" target="_blank">Het Uiltje</a>.